DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 the very roots of the GPGs approach, which focuses almost exclusively on regulations in a world seen as governed by agents in pursuit of private interests.
-While it does not exclude at all the need for appropriate regulations*,* the commons approach attaches at least equal importance to the establishment of local, decentralised and largely self-organised entities.
+While it does not exclude at all the need for appropriate regulations, the commons approach attaches at least equal importance to the establishment of local, decentralised and largely self-organised entities.